Getdeck/Getdeck.github.io/docs/deck/intro.md

 existing Kubernetes workloads.

 > If you already have members in your team putting a lot of effort in writing secure, compliant and off-the-shelf
-> Kubernetes workloads, why don't you use (at leasts parts of it) these for development, too?
+> Kubernetes workloads, why don't you use (at least parts of it) these for development, too?

 ### Are you a developer?
-You understand your main task in writing code? - follow along [the developer specific introduction](for-devs/intro).
+You understand your main task in writing code? - follow along [the developer-specific introduction](for-devs/intro).

 ### Are you a DevOps?